-Notes: The coefficients shown are for the sub-group denoted on the left.
-The p-value rows show the p-value for the test of the null hypothesis that the estimate of $\beta_1$ is the same in both sub samples.
-See notes for Table 3).
+NOTE.-The coefficients shown are for the subgroup denoted on the left.
+The p-value rows show the p-value for the test of the null hypothesis that the estimate of $\beta_1$ is the same in both subsamples.
+See the table 3 note. p(50) = 50th percentile.